 Analyzing Vodafone Group's Unusual Options Activity

-On Monday, shares of Vodafone Group (NASDAQ:VOD) saw unusual options activity.
-After the option alert, the stock price moved down to $15.64.
+Vodafone Group (NASDAQ:VOD) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $15.66 following the option alert.

 - Sentiment: BEARISH